How to Grow Strawberries

 How to get an early crop of Strawberries

 To ensure good fruiting strawberries do need a period of cold during the winter.
 By about February it is possible to warm up the soil and plants to bring on an earlier crop.
 Early in the season pick over the plants to remove any dead or diseased leaves and stray runners.
 Make sure the area is clear of weeds and it is a good idea to add some new compost.
 Cover the area with a cloche and early in the season I would also seal the ends of the cloche for maximum warmth.
 As the season warms up remove the cloche ends, and later remover the cloche altogether on warm days to allow the pollinators to get to the plants.
 It is also necessary as the season goes on to lift and water under the cloche to keep the plants well hydrated.
-It really does make a difference.
-Looking at the image on the left, the left hand side of the image where the soil (mulch) is darker is the area which has not been under the cloche and the right side is dryer and has been under a cloche just removed for the image.
-The strawberry plants on the right are larger and more developed than on the left, they will flower earlier.
-It does work to cloche them to get an earlier and better crop.
+Placing a cloche over the strawberries really does make a difference.

 How to get Strawberry plants for free